NostrGit/NostrGit/documentation/development/contributing.md

 const home = () => {};
 ```

+Use double quotes " " instead of single quotes ' '.

 Please do not use `any` as a type.
 If you are unsure of the type, use `unknown` instead.

 ```javascript